anselal/antminer-monitor/README.md

 ### Requirements

-- Antminer Monitor requires Python to run.
-Both Python2 and Python3 are supported !!!
+- Antminer Monitor requires Python 3
 - Mac and Linux users have Python installed by default on their system
 - Windows users can download Python from <https://www.python.org>
 `** ATTENTION **` While installing Python be sure to check `Add python.exe to Path` in the step `Customize Python`